haleybeav/React-Workshop/React-Workshop.md

 Let's explore the component structure and the data flow of our example, TimeTable.
 The file index.js acts as the root of the application, and renders the App.js component.

+// INSERT PICTURE OF INDEX

 **State**

 In App.js we store an object called state, this means that App.js is a stateful component.
 State is what makes React dynamic.
 Whenever data in state is changed, the application will re-render to reflect that change.
 State can only be manipulated within the component it is bound.
 In addition to storing data in state, you can also bind functions to state.
 So if you want to change state from a child component, you must pass a function that manipulates state and that has been bound to the state of the parent component down to that child component.

 You can have multiple components with their own state in an application, but for our example it is only necessary to have one state object.
 Often when working with time, components will need to have their own state.

+// INSERT PICTURE OF STATE

 **App**